Conference

 Kiveshni Naidoo has spent two decades in higher education in various portfolios.
 She obtained her PhD from the North-West University and her professorship from the University of Novosibirsk in Russia.
 She is passionate about research in gender development, leadership, and education.
 She is currently the Academic Director at MANCOSA.

-Aligned with her ardent pursuit of research on education in unequal societies, she was recognized for her research accomplishments at the research awards ceremony in March 2023.
-Professor Naidoo has made considerable community impact with initiatives in green projects, women empowerment, and frail care.
+Aligned with her ardent pursuit of research on education in unequal societies, she was recognised for her research accomplishments at the research awards ceremony in March 2023.
+Professor Naidoo has made a considerable community impact with initiatives in green projects, women empowerment, and frail care.
 She enjoys mentoring students and academics alike with a fond support for research.
 She continues to collaborate in research initiatives with global partners and serves on the NADEOA Executive and the conference committee.

 Dr Helena van Wyk

-As an academic with over 20 years of teaching experience at various public and private institutions, I have developed a keen interest in the communication, branding and education fields.
-My research interests lie in these fields, with a particular focus on the brand and corporate communication.
-I hold a PhD from UNISA, and my research for my PhD focused on the political brand and social media storytelling.
-I am passionate about sharing my knowledge and expertise with others, and I am always looking for opportunities to collaborate with like-minded professionals in the field.
+Helena van Wyk, is the Dean: Postgraduate and Research at the IMM Graduate School.
+An academic with over 20 years of teaching experience at various public and private institutions, she has developed a keen interest in the communication, branding, and education fields.
+Her research interests lie in these fields, with a particular focus on brand and corporate communication.

 Share by: